GLOrozcoM/softwareEnginerding/README.md

 each square only once.
 Since the knight has a tricky movement scheme in chess, figuring out a path for covering each square in an 8 by 8 board (64 squares total) is not easy.

 I designed a GUI to explore this problem.
-The user can
+The user can try solving the problem themselves or have a computer assist them.

 #### How to run